1898 Pennsylvania gubernatorial election: Campaign

 Entering the election, the Republican machine was strong but its leadership was divided.
 Although previous governor Daniel Hastings had tried to toe the line between the conservative and progressive wings of the party, he failed to impress either side.
+Former Auditor General David McMurtrie Gregg was seen as a potential compromise candidate due to his reputation from serving in the American Civil War, but he declined to seek the nomination.
 Party bosses Matthew Quay, a conservative, and John Wanamaker, a progressive, nominated candidates with the same last name but who were of no relation.
 In a close race, the conservatives prevailed, but the party had difficulty reuniting after William Stone defeated retired U.S. Army Colonel Charles W. Stone.

 Jenks' campaign had difficulty gaining traction from the start, and Stone was able to undercut some of Swallow's support by identifying with the temperance movement.
 Stone also did well by emphasizing his commitment to law and order, after labor strife had rocked the state during the previous governor's term.